samanehtkz/GUI---Sentiment-Analyzer/README.md

 This app was created using Google Colab, Python and Streamlit.

-You can use "Spotify.csv" and "movie_reviews.csv" to test the app.
+You can find "Spotify.csv" and "movie_reviews.csv" csv files in "Releases" section for download and testing.

-You can find both of these csv files in "Releases" section for download and testing.
+*Important -> We need the "movie_review.csv" to test our Supervised Models.
+This csv file is over 25mb, due to this we decided to host the file as a public rlease.
+This method will allow users to download and access both of our testing csv files "Spotify.csv" and "movie_reviews.csv".